The government needs to reduce the costs resulting from lorry activities.

 Government needs to take action to ensure lorries pay their way and rail freight is adequately supported.
 The alternative is for us all to continue paying for potholes, accidents, congestion and pollution created by our subsidised HGVs.

 Andrew Allen works for the Campaign for Better TransportLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.